Sup norms of newforms on $GL_2$ with highly ramified central character: Local bounds

-As explained above, the ``basic identity" enables to compute the Fourier coefficients $c_{m,\ell}(\mu)$, and, from there, the value of the local Whittaker newform.
-These computations were carried out in great generality by Assing~\cite{TAMS, thesis} using the $p$-adic stationary phase method.
-However, the following result~\cite[Lemma~2.36]{largevalues} will enable us to restrict ourselves to principal series representations.
+Then, one may reformulate the Jacquet-Langlands local functional equation as an equality of power series in the variable $q^s$ whose coefficients involve on one side the Fourier coefficients $c_{m,\ell}(\mu)$ one is interested in, and on the other side Gauss sums and values of the local newform at some diagonal matrices, both of which are known~\cite{RS}.
+This is the content of~\cite{largevalues}*{Proposition 2.23}.
+By identifying the coefficients of the power series appearing in both side, one is then able to compute inductively the coefficients $c_{m,\ell}(\mu)$, and, from there, the values of the local newform on each double coset.

+This can be done for each local representation $\pi$,} however { Lemma~\ref{principalseries} below (same as~\cite{largevalues}*{Lemma~2.36})} will enable us to restrict ourselves to principal series representations.
 By Remark~\ref{conjnew}, we can further restrict ourselves to the situation $\ell \le \frac{n}2$.
 Finally, as we mentioned earlier, in our global application we shall use Saha's strong $L^2$-bound~\cite{hybrid}, so what we are really interested in this section is only the support of the local newforms.

 \begin{lemma} Assume $a(\omega_\pi)>\frac{a(\pi)}2$.
 Then $\pi = \chi_1 \boxplus \chi_2$, where $\chi_1$ and $\chi_2$ are unitary characters with respective exponents of conductors $a_1=a(\omega_\pi)$ and $a_2=n-a(\omega_\pi)$. \end{lemma}